 Personal information which we collect may be used by us:

 to identify you;

 - in providing services or products to you and the administration and management of those services and products;

-· to provide you with information about our services and products;
+- to provide you with information about our services and products;

 or in gathering data and disclosing data to third parties such as:

 - our professional advisors, including our accountants, auditors and lawyers;

-- service providers; and
+- service providers;

+Personal information which we collect may be provided to the Direct Debit Service Provider and used by the Direct Debit Service Provider for the purpose of assisting to service its products and for promoting its other products and services.
 If you provide us with personally identifiable information, you may receive from time to time, telephone calls, emails or letters containing information about us.
 You agree to receiving emails and letters from us including information not only on the areas of interest you have indicated but all types of news and information on our services and products.
 If you do not want to receive them, please contact us.
 You may be asked to indicate your preference to receiving promotional material, when submitting information to us.

 We may employ other companies or individuals to assist us in providing our services, or to provide certain services such as analysing customer lists, providing marketing assistance, collections assistance or consulting services.
 These third parties may have access to information needed to perform their function but, except in the case of the Direct Debit Service Provider as referred to above, cannot use that information for other purposes.